Grand Funk Lives

-Grand Funk Lives is the 12th studio album by Grand Funk Railroad.
+Grand Funk Lives is the twelfth studio album by Grand Funk Railroad.
 The album was released in 1981 by Full Moon Records.
 It was their first album since disbanding in 1976.
 Although known as a reunion album, it did not feature bassist Mel Schacher or keyboard player Craig Frost.
 The album was the first to feature bassist Dennis Bellinger and the first and only to feature keyboardist Lance Duncan Ong.

 The track "Queen Bee" was featured in the 1981 motion picture soundtrack for the animated film Heavy Metal.

 Track listing

 All songs written and composed by Mark Farner, except where noted.